klust/SupercomputersForStarters/docs/C06_Middleware/C06_S01_Introduction.md

     Getting precompiled binaries to run is a particular problem on LUMI.
     It needs an MPI library with explicit support for the Slingshot 11 interconnect for good performance, which implies that it must use the libfabric library on LUMI.
-Cray MPICH does so and supports the "MPICH 3.4 ABI", so it can replace other MPICH libraries that support that ABI at least if there are no other runtime or general library conflicts.
-But Open MPI had a different ABI and Open MPI software rarely runs well on LUMI, and certainly cannot use GPU-aware MPI on LUMI at the moment (late 2023).
+Cray MPICH 8 does so and supports the "MPICH 3.4 ABI", so it can replace other MPICH libraries that support that ABI at least if there are no other runtime or general library conflicts.
+But Open MPI had a different ABI and Open MPI software rarely runs well on LUMI, and with GPU-aware MPI still a bit of a pain (late 2025).

     The same can happen with software that is compiled with a newer version of ROCm than we have on the system.
 Sometimes the functionality needed by